BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - **Scavenge** `ACTIVE`

-Whenever Nazthak slays an enemy model in Combat (with the exception of Monster models), he may choose to scavenge a single piece of wargear carried by that model, with the exception of a Mount, another type of [armour][Armour], living creatures, [the One Ring][The One Ring], or items of wargear that are integral to the model (such as claws and teeth).
+Whenever Nazthák slays an enemy model in Combat (with the exception of Monster models), he may choose to scavenge a single piece of wargear carried by that model, with the exception of a Mount, another type of [armour][Armour], living creatures, [the One Ring][The One Ring], or items of wargear that are integral to the model (such as claws and teeth).
 This will happen before any effects that allow the slain model to pass on that piece of wargear.
-Add the scavenged item to Nazthak's list of wargear.
-Nazthak will benefit from the scavenged wargear as if he was the original model.
-Nazthak may choose to discard any piece of scavenged wargear at any time, though if he does so then he cannot reclaim it - it is lost.
+Add the scavenged item to Nazthák's list of wargear.
+Nazthák will benefit from the scavenged wargear as if he was the original model.
+Nazthák may choose to discard any piece of scavenged wargear at any time, though if he does so then he cannot reclaim it - it is lost.

 </div>